Group Media & Photos

 Arrived in Honolulu with 450 other internees aboard the military troopship the Yarmouth.

-Aisuke Kuniyuki was among four members of the extended Kuniyuki family to be interned during the war.
+Aisuke Kuniyuki was among four members of the extended Kuniyuki family to be incarcerated during the war.
 Nephew Takeo Kuniyuki remained in Hawaii, confined mostly at the Honouliuli Internment Camp on Oahu Island.
 Takeo's cousin and Aisuke's niece, Kimiko Kuniyuki Arita, was the wife of internee Takazo Arita, who was sent to the Mainland in October 1942.
-Kimiko entered internment in 1944 in order to reunite with her husband.
+Kimiko entered confinement in 1944 in order to reunite with her husband.

 During this same period, four other members of the Kuniyuki family served in the U.S. military: Takeo's brother, Naoji Kuniyuki, and three of Aisuke's sons -- Henry Seiya Kuniyuki, Edward Mutsuya Kuniyuki, and George Nobuya Kuniyuki (also known as Klayton).